phac-nml/irida/doc/user/user/sample-metadata/index.md

   * Template name; clicking this will redirect to the template details page.
   * Template description, the number of fields in the template.
   * Template actions, including (download Excel file of template fields, and remove template (managers only))
-  * `Set as Default` button to set the template as the default for the project (displays if hovering on a template) or a `Default` tag if template is already set as default for the project.
+  * `Set as Default` button to set the template as the default for the project (displays if hovering on a template (managers only)) or a `Default` tag if template is already set as default for the project.

 Template Details Page
 ---------------------